George Motz: Burger Land (2012–2013)

 Between 2012 and 2013, Motz was the host of Burger Land on the Travel Channel.

 Burger Scholar Sessions

-Motz has been a regular contributor for First We Feast since 2018.
+Motz has been a regular contributor for First We Feast since 2018, for The Burger Show, where he would frequently guest star, and also his own hosted series, Burger Scholar Sessions, where Motz would introduce audiences to different distinct regional hamburgers, such as the Oklahoma fried onion burger, and also show how the burgers are prepared.

 Personal life

-Motz grew up in Long Island, New York; most notably in Garden City and West Hampton Beach.
+Motz grew up on Long Island, New York; most notably in Garden City and Quogue.
 Motz lives in New York.
 He has two children.